-On July 11, 2022, the Company sold in a private placement an aggregate of 9,013,834 shares of common stock, pre-funded warrants to purchase up to 24,696,206 shares of its common stock and accompanying common warrants to purchase up to 8,427,508 shares of its common stock.
+In July 2022, the Company raised net proceeds of approximately \$122.5 million after deducting fees and expenses through the sale of an aggregate of 9,013,834 shares of common stock, pre-funded warrants to purchase up to 24,696,206 shares of its common stock and accompanying common warrants to purchase up to 8,427,508 shares of its common stock.
 The offering price per share and accompanying common warrant was \$3.87125 per share and the offering price per pre-funded warrant and accompanying common warrant was \$3.87025 per share, which equals the per share offering price for the shares of common stock less the \$0.001 exercise price for each such pre-funded warrant.
 The pre-funded warrants remain exercisable until exercised in full.
 The common warrants have an exercise price of \$5.806875 per share and expire on June 30, 2025.
-The private placement resulted in net proceeds of \$122.5 million, after deducting placement agent fees and expenses.
+Both the pre-funded and common warrants are immediately exercisable, subject to beneficial ownership limitations.
+The private placement resulted in net proceeds warrants meet the criteria for equity classification and were therefore recorded at fair value as of \$122.5 million, after deducting placement agent fees and expenses. the grant date as a component of stockholders' equity within additional paid-in capital.